trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/low-level-sdk-getting-started.md

     boolean isInRide()
     ```

-5. Get the logged in user's active ride.
+5. Get the logged in user's active ride, if it exists.

     ```java
     Ride getActiveRide()